xscriptordev/xwall/README.md

 - **High Performance**: Built with React Three Fiber and custom GLSL shaders.
 - **Export 4k**: Render and download high-resolution (3840x2160) images instantly.

-## In case toy want to try this locally:
+## In case you want to try this locally:

 1. Install dependencies:
     ```bash